OHI-Science/ohiprep/globalprep/fis/v2016/readme.md

 * Stock_resilience.R: Used to calculate resilience of stocks based on mora scores of regions where they are fished.
 This is used to determine whether we should use a constrained or uniform prior in the cmsy model used to calculate B/Bmsy values.
 Based on analyses, it never makes sense to use anything except the constrained prior.
 So this is probably irrelevant moving forward.

    - stock_resil_06cutoff_2016.csv

+* calculate_bbmsy.Rmd: Calculates B/Bmsy estimates for all stocks using 3 catch only models

 * format_bbmsy_data.R: Used to explore and combine various B/Bmsy scores into a single score.
 This also merges in the RAM B/Bmsy scores when they are available.
 Also gets the B/Bmsy values to the correct spatial scale.